What Are The Three Stages Of Psychosis, And How Can You Recognize Them?

 Prodromal stage

-When young people begin displaying disorganized thinking or reporting abnormal auditory or visual experiences, it’s usually a good idea to encourage them to seek appropriate treatment.
+When young people begin displaying disorganized thinking or reporting abnormal auditory or visual experiences, encouraging them to seek appropriate treatment is often beneficial.
 Psychological methods such as cognitive behavioral therapy (CBT) may effectively prevent the development of acute psychosis.

 Acute stage

 Treatment of acute psychosis may require antipsychotic medication to realign a person's thoughts and perceptions with reality.
-It can be difficult for people to accept that they have a problem, let alone follow treatment guidelines, when they’re experiencing severe hallucinations and delusions.
+Some people may have difficulty accepting that they have a problem, let alone following treatment guidelines, when they’re experiencing severe hallucinations and delusions.
 Antipsychotics must be prescribed by a doctor or psychiatrist and typically require regular monitoring for side effects and efficacy.

 Recovery stage